pnp/blog/content/post/how-to-invite-external-users-to-a-sharepoint-site-or-microsoft.md

   "inviteRedirectUrl": "SharePoint site URL or any URL", "invitedUserMessageInfo": {
     "messageLanguage": "en-US",
     "customizedMessageBody": "Welcome to the M365PAL SharePoint site!
-Click the link below and sign in."
+Select the link below and sign in."
   }
 }
 ```